 - Luxury travel doesn’t interest you

 Don’t like traveling alone and want to share your benefits?
 Add up to three authorized users on The Platinum Card® from American Express for $175 per year!
 They get access to the majority of your benefits, which more than makes up for the cost of the card if used.

 Amex Platinum benefits that additional cardmembers are entitled to include lounges (including Global Lounge Collection), Global Entry/TSA PreCheck credits ($100/$85 respectively), and Honors and SPG Gold status.

 The $200 airline credit is shared among cardholders, so if you were worried about making that spend for the year, then your additional cardholder can help collect on that card benefit.

 Reward points accrued go into the primary cardholder’s Membership Rewards account.

 How to Use The Platinum Card® from American Express: The Upgraded Way

 Best Way to Maximize Points

-As we’ve stated before, The Platinum Card® from American Express isn’t typically used to earn points since most of its value comes from its benefits.
+As we’ve stated before, this card isn’t typically used to earn points since most of its value comes from its benefits.

 That being said, you should at least know how to earn points more efficiently if this is going to be a card you’ll use!